cross-cultural-data-literacy/2021-good-health-and-wellbeing/README.md

 ## Setup
 During the course of the project you will create data visualisations and data stories from a human perspective.
 This means designing data visualisations representing the real lives of people and their behaviour.

-The next half year, students from all around the world will work together in cross cultural teams.
+The next half year, students from all around the world will work together in cross cultural groups.

 ## Best practices
 Hoe pak je het werken met data aan?
 Deze best practices zijn geschreven om je hiermee te helpen.